IBM/MAX-Skeleton/README-template.md

 The model is based on the [ADD OPEN SOURCE MODEL]([LINK TO MODEL]).
 The model files are hosted on [IBM Cloud Object Storage]([LINK TO SPECIFIC SOFTLAYER LOCATION]).
 The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/).
+This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/) and the public API is powered by [IBM Cloud](https://ibm.biz/Bdz2XM).

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Training Data | Input Data Format |